 The Domestic Yak (Bos grunniens) and the Wild Yak (Bos mutus) are large, long-haired, ungulate mammals in the Bovidae family of bovines, similar to cattle and bison.
-The Yak is found in the Himalayas, Mongolia, and Russia.
-Bos grunniens means grunting ox, and Bos mutus means mute (silent) ox.
+It is a bovid.
+The species, Bos grunniens, means grunting ox, and the species, Bos mutus, means mute (silent) ox.
 The Yak, like a cow, is an ungulate because it has cloven hooves.

-Wild Yaks are black or dark brown, whereas domestic Yaks can be rust-brown, grey, and cream.
+The Wild Yak is black or dark brown, whereas the Domestic Yak can be rust-brown, grey, and cream.
 The Yak has small ears and a wide forehead, with smooth dark-coloured horns.
 It has a short neck with humped shoulders.
 The male, called a bull, has horns that extend from the sides of its head and curve forward.
 The female, called a cow, has smaller horns that are more upright.
 The tail is long and looks like a horse’s tail (long and hairy) instead of a cow’s tail (with a tuft of hair at the end).

 Photographer: Martina Nicolls